suffolklibraries/sljekyll/_libraries/halesworth-library.md

 branch-faxing: y
 branch-room-hire: /libraries/room-hire/halesworth-library
 breadcrumb: y
-branch-for-sale: 'Reading glasses and accessories from ReadySpex.'
+branch-for-sale: 'Stamps, cards, artwork, jewellery, books from local authors, reading glasses and accessories from ReadySpex, Halesworth Library bags, bookmarks and pens.'
+branch-display-space: "Window space available to hire for posters and notices.
+Contact the library for more details."
 ---